 A splash of pink here, a burst of red there and building walls covered in all hues of green; the festival of colours, Holi, is just around the corner and we cannot wait to indulge ourselves in the celebrations already.
-This year, Holi would be celebrated on 20th March, 2019.
+This year, Holi would be celebrated on the 18th March 2022.
 Holi is one of the most significant festivals of India, celebrated in various parts of the country in many varied ways.
 It is also a festival that is traditionally known to bridge gaps between many communities and bring everyone together.
 Playing with colours, water guns, singing, dancing and endless chatter make Holi one of our most favourite festivals, and like any Indian festival, Holi also comes loaded with its signature delicacies.

-Here Are 5 Traditional Holi Delicacies You Have To Try This Time Around, If You Have Not Already:
+Here Are 5 Traditional Holi Delicacies You Have To Try This Time Around If You Have Not Already:

 Nothing spells Holi like a plate of decadent gujiyas adorned in silver varq.
 Fried dough pockets filled with khoya, jaggery, nuts and raisins, gujiyas soaked in sugar syrup, which makes it one of the heaviest sweetmeats on a traditional Holi spread.
 Nowadays, there are several versions of gujiyas that have hit the market; for instance, chocolate gujiyas, low sugar gujiyas etc. Go take your pick.
 Better still, make them at home with help of these yummy gujiya recipes.